hans/hans.github.com/notes/books/how-children-learn-the-meanings-of-words.md

 ---
 layout: note
 title: Book notes&#58; How Children Learn the Meanings of Words
+date: 14 February 2018
 ---

 *How Children Learn the Meanings of Words.* Paul Bloom.

+Read December 2017--January 2018, on recommendation from JBT.

+My brief review, cross-posted from [Goodreads](https://www.goodreads.com/review/show/2222804856):

+> A very useful review of our understanding of child language acquisition circa 2000, still relevant today.
+(That it's still relevant today says as much about Bloom's presentation and writing style as it does about how enormously difficult it is to make progress in this field.)
+The contents of the book are about what you'd expect from an undergraduate introduction to language acquisition.
+>
+> For non-specialists, it's worth knowing that Bloom stakes out an unconventional view — or at least a non-consensus view — in this book, attributing many different observed phenomena in language acquisition to a single underlying faculty of domain-general social reasoning.
+This view has gained strength in the 18 years since this book's publication, but can not yet be called a consensus.
+>
+> In some chapters, the book goes into a perfect amount of detail — presenting a coherent narrative punctuated by bits of interesting and convincing evidence.
+Other chapters are practically evidence-free, leaning more toward philosophy than science.
+We can't exactly fault Bloom for this fact: we just don't have a clear understanding as a research field, for example, on how language and conceptual knowledge relate to one another in the first years of a child's life.
+I only wish Bloom would have done a bit more epistemic signaling here — explicitly marking those places where the text contains far more opinion than fact.

 # Table of contents
 {:.no_toc}